Safer Drivers Course

 How do I book the course?

-How much does a lesson or course cost?
+How much does it cost?

-How long after completing module 1 must I complete module 2?
+How long after completing Module 1 must I complete Module 2?

 What is the difference between a driving test and driving assessment?

 A driving test is carried out by Transport for NSW at a local Service NSW centre in order to adhere to their licence system requirements.
 The tests are practical driving test with eight fail items.
 You must successfully pass all fail items to pass the test.
 A modified licence will be issued after three failed attempts.
 This test must be completed prior to you turning 85, and then every two years thereafter.
 A driving assessment is carried out by a licensed driving instructor with a senior assessor qualification.
 These assessments are usually conducted from your home and on your local streets.
 You can have as many assessments as you like on the proviso you don't perform a serious fail based on the TfNSW standards.

 These assessments must be completed prior to you turning 85, and then every two years thereafter.